-Funding Source Updated Measure M2 (M2) Programming Policies Project V (Community-Based Transit Circulators) and Project W (Safe Transit Stops) Use Project V and Project W M2 funding consistent with the M2 Transportation Investment Plan, and consistent with CTFP Guidelines.
-Program funds to projects through a-formal call for projects awards and/or Board action.
-Funds for the Orange County Transportation Authority (OCTA)-approved projects may be programmed through Board action.
-Project X (Environmental Cleanup) Use Project X M2 funding consistent with the M2 Transportation Investment Plan and consistent with CTFP Guidelines.
+Funding Source Updated Measure M2 (M2) Programming Policies Project V (Community-Based Transit Circulators) and Project W (Safe Transit Stops) Use Project V and Project W M2 funding consistent with the M2 TIP, and consistent with CTFP guidelines.
+Program funds to projects through formal call awards and/or Board action.
+Funds for the OCTA-approved projects may be programmed through Board action.
+Project X (Environmental Cleanup) Use Project X M2 funding consistent with the M2 TIP and consistent with CTFP guidelines.
 Program funds to projects through the CTFP call.
 The Environmental Cleanup Program consists of two programs.
 The Tier 1 Grant Program is designed to mitigate the more visible forms of pollution.
 Tier 1 consists of funding for equipment purchases and upgrades to existing catch basins and related devices such as screens, filters, and inserts.
 The Tier 2 Grant Program consists of funding regional, multi-jurisdictional, and capital-intensive projects, such as constructed wetlands, detention/infiltration basins, and bioswales.
 Funding Source/Agency Other Local Funding Programming Policies 91 Express Lanes Excess Revenues/OCTA Please see the Policy for the Use of Excess 91 Express Lanes Toll Revenue finalized through Board action on June 9, 2014.
-County Transportation Commission/Mobile Source Air Pollution Reduction Review Committee (MSRC) Prioritize activities that encourage transit ridership and support zero- emission bus initiativesDepending on work program criteria, submit OCTA priority projects that meet program criteria and work to support a return to source program for Orange County through all MSRC programs, including but not limited to freight focused programs.
+County Transportation Commission/Mobile Source Air Pollution Reduction Review Committee (MSRC) Prioritize activities that encourage transit ridership and support zero- emission bus initiatives.
+Depending on work program criteria, submit OCTA priority projects that meet program criteria, and work to support a return to source program for Orange County through all MSRC programs, including but not limited to freight focused programs.
 Funds are programmed through formal programming action.
+Funding Source/Agency State and Federal Programming Policies All State and Federal Fund Sources and New Funding Programs OCTA's goal for external funding is to be successful in increasing the use of external funds and decrease the use of local funds, when possible.
+First priority of all funding sources, when consistent with the funding agency priority and policies, is to fulfill commitments to the latest Next 10 Plan, specifically M2 projects, and to maintain existing OCTA assets in a state of good repair and support OCTA priorities.
+Consideration will be given to use state and federal funds for projects that are complementary to M2 projects and that share the M2 Program goals to reduce congestion, strengthen the economy, and improve the quality of life.
+All fund sources must be programmed through formal programming actions.